DChandlerP/CIPP_US_Notes/README.md

     - A framework for regional cooperation specifically for *Privacy Enforcement Authorities (PE Authorities)* to share information and conduct joint investigations.
     - *Distinction:* Unlike the CBPR (which certifies *companies*), the CPEA connects *regulators*.
     - The U.S. is a member of the CPEA.
+* **FACTA Disposal Rule:** Requires any individual or entity that uses a consumer report for a business purpose to dispose of it in a manner that avoids unauthorized access and misuse.

 ### Global Cooperation & Enforcement
 * **Global Privacy Enforcement Network (GPEN):** Created by the OECD.
 It is not a regulatory framework but a network to facilitate cooperation, information sharing, and training among privacy enforcement authorities globally.